DiogoAndreBotas/vegan-info/README.md

 # vegan-info
-Reactive API that lists food products and provides information on them.
+Reactive API that lists food products and creates recipes using said products.